Water: Green Infrastructure

 What should my team do if we don't have time to complete our entry?

-If you cannot complete your entry, please send an e-mail informing us that your team is withdrawing from the competition to RainWorks@epa.gov (Rainworks@epa.gov).
+If you cannot complete your entry, please send an e-mail informing us that your team is withdrawing from the Challenge to RainWorks@epa.gov (Rainworks@epa.gov).

 No, video credits will not be counted towards this limit.

 The EPA will pay student prizes using convenience checks.
-Student prizes will be paid to the student point of contact for each winning team.
+Student prizes will be distributed evenly among all student team members.

 Note that prizes may be subject to Federal income taxes, and that the EPA will comply with the Internal Revenue Service 1099 reporting requirements.